o19s/quepid/README.md

 **PS:** It is not necessary to do that again.

 The `docker-compose.yml` file contains an nginx reverse proxy that uses these certificates.
-You can access Quepid at https://localhost:8443.
-(Quepid will still be available over http on port 3000.)
+You can access Quepid at https://localhost or http://localhost.
+(Quepid will still be available over http on port 80.)

 ## I'd like to test OpenID Auth